BrandonJang/SC4021-Assignment/README.md

     D -->|Sentence Transformers| E[Embedding Model]
     F[Data Pipeline: Python] -->|Preprocessing & Vectorization| C
 ```
+## Crawling
+This Python-based YouTube crawler collects and labels comments from videos related to the topic:

+"Is the death penalty good or bad?"

+The script uses the YouTube Data API to:

+Search for relevant videos
+Extract comments from those videos
+Filter for English comments only
+Automatically label sentiment (positive / negative)
+Save the dataset into a CSV file

+Some features that comes with this crawler are:
+Video Search using keyword query
+Large-scale comment extraction
+Language filtering
+Rule-based sentiment labeling
+Duplicate removal
+CSV dataset export

+Python libraries/tools used:
+googleapiclient (YouTube Data API)
+pandas
+langdetect

+The generated CSV file: youtube_death_penalty_dataset.csv

+Contains the following columns:

+comment - The text of the YouTube comment
+video_link - Link to the source video
+likes - Number of likes on the comment
+published_at - Timestamp of the comment
+sentiment - Label: positive or negative

+How It Works:

+1. Video Retrieval
+Searches YouTube using the query: Is the death penalty good or bad
+Collects up to 1000 videos

+2. Comment Extraction
+Retrieves top-level comments from each video
+Skips videos with disabled comments

+3. Language Filtering
+Uses langdetect to keep only English comments

+4. Sentiment Labeling

+Rule-based classification using keyword matching:

+Positive keywords:

+support, agree, good, necessary, deserve, justice, deterrent, etc.

+Negative keywords:

+against, wrong, inhumane, cruel, abolish, barbaric, etc.

+Comments without matching keywords are discarded.

+5. Dataset Creation
+Stops when 20,000 labeled comments are collected
+Removes duplicate comments
+Saves results to CSV

+Installation:

+Install required dependencies:
+pip install pandas google-api-python-client langdetect

+Setup (Very important!):

+Get a YouTube Data API key from: https://console.cloud.google.com/
+Replace the API key in the script:
+API_KEY = "ENTER_API_KEY_HERE"

+Usage:

+Run the script:
+python crawler_V3.py

+You will see progress logs like: 12/1000 videos processed | collected: 3500

 ## Running the Application
 ### 1. Solr Setup